 I started to wonder if the mat could help other people.
 I decided to try it out on my husband who had always said, “No thanks” to yoga.
 With him being an elementary school teacher and seeing the educational value of the mat, he decided to give it a try.
 With the mat, he had no problem understanding how to do the poses.
 They were challenging for him but he became hooked!

 We started doing the poses on the mat every day, holding each pose for 30 seconds, for a total of 9 minutes.
-To entice him, we would watch sport shows or listen to music.
+To entice him, we would watch sports shows or listen to music.
 I know, not very zenful but better than no yoga!
 Yoga can be done on your own terms.
-After a few months of this, he chose to stop watching sport shows and just listen to music during our practice.
+After a few months of this, he chose to stop watching sports shows and just listen to music during our practice.
 He also added more yoga poses during ski/snowboarding season to further prevent injuries.
-Six months later, we were still doing yoga everyday and my husband had lost 30 Lbs.
+Six months later, we were still doing yoga every day and my husband had lost 30 Lbs.

 9 Minutes 9 Poses

 9 minutes is not a lot of time, but over a week it adds up to over an hour.
 I think everybody can find 9 minutes in their day to stretch and strengthen their bodies.
 I chose 9 common standing poses.
 Some take a lot of strength and balance, but you can modify every pose and work your way up.